jgd10/PaintByChar/README.md

 # PaintByChar

-Python package in-progress which will take a 2D grid of chars and turn that into an image with eeach square colored by the char in that square.
-WIP.
+Python package providing simple functions that will take a rectangular grid of characters and "paint" each character pre-assigned colors into a final image.

+The background of each character can also be assigned a color, leading to complex images made up of colored characters.